 Akismet is such an essential plugin that Automattic includes it with every copy of WordPress.
-After acquiring a key from the Akismet website, the plugin will stop protecting your website from spam comments.
+After acquiring a key from the Akismet website, the plugin will start protecting your website from spam comments.

 Akismet checks every comment that is submitted to your website against their spam database.
 If a comment looks like spam, it will be placed in your spam folder.
 The plugin does not always get it right, however, if legitimate comments are placed in your spam folder (i.e. a false positive), you can mark them as “Not Spam”.
 Likewise, you can mark spam comments that slipped through as “Spam”.
 Over time, this process helps improve Akismet’s strike rate.

 The number of approved comments for each commenter can be displayed next to their name to help you moderate comments more effectively.
 Obvious spam can be deleted automatically, however I always like to play it safe and send all spam comments to the spam folder so that I un-spam any false positives.

 In the Akismet settings page, you will see details of how effective the plugin has been at catching spam comments.
 On most of my websites, Akismet has an accuracy rating over 99.5%.
 This high rate of success is why millions of website owners rely on Akismet to prevent spam.
 For me, one of the best things about the plugin is the fact that it plays so nice with other anti-spam plugins.